 The Rev. William McIlroy, known as "Pastor Bill," served us faithfully from 1982-2001 before moving on to a church in Woodmansterne.
 Under his ministry the church met in schools and colleges as it outgrew the building.
-Our present minister, the Rev. Brian White, with his family, joined us in February 2003 before moving on to a church in Wollaston April 2020.
-Our part-time minister, Rev. Lisa Ranier, joined the ministry team in September 2011, having been on placement as a student minister over the previous two and a half years or so.
+Rev. Brian White, with his family, joined us in February 2003 before moving on to a church in Wollaston April 2020.
+Our part-time minister, Rev. Lisa Rainier, joined the ministry team in September 2011, having been on placement as a student minister over the previous two and a half years or so.
 In April 2015, Lisa moved on to a full-time post at St Catherine's Hospice in Crawley, but remains a member of our congregation.
 Rev. Jon White joined us September 2022.

 It would be impossible, in this brief history, to mention the many, many people who have faithfully given of their time, energy and resources to this 'corner of the Lord's vineyard', but as we continue to work and witness and spread the good news of the gospel of Jesus Christ, we look back with gratitude for their dedication and commitment.